Port Infrastructure Development Program (PIDP)

 Helpful Tips

-THE FY 2023 NOFO includes updated selection considerations pertaining to: Climate Change and Sustainability; Equity and Justice40; and Workforce Development, Job Quality, and Wealth Creation.
-Applicants who are planning to re-apply using materials prepared for prior competitions should ensure that their FY 2023 PIDP application fully addresses the statutory merit criteria and selection considerations in the FY 2023 NOFO and that all relevant information is up to date.
-For funding awarded under the BIL, there is no minimum award size.
-For all projects funded under the FY 2023 Appropriations Act, the minimum PIDP award size is $1 million.
-Therefore, to compete for the full amount of funding available, funding requests should be at least $1 million.
+The FY 2024 NOFO includes updated selection considerations pertaining to: Climate Change and Sustainability; Equity and Justice40; and Workforce Development, Job Quality, and Wealth Creation.
+Applicants who are planning to re-apply using materials prepared for prior competitions should ensure that their FY 2024 PIDP application fully addresses the statutory merit criteria and selection considerations in the FY 2024 NOFO and that all relevant information is up to date.
 No more than 25% of the available funds can be awarded for projects in any one State.
-At least $187,203,512 is reserved for grants to coastal seaports or Great Lakes ports.
 25% of the available funds is reserved for small projects at small ports.
+No more than 10% of the funds not reserved for small projects at small ports may be awarded for development phase activities for large projects that do not result in construction

 Other Notes